 Gas turbines are extensively used within power generation for base load, mid-merit and standby power.
 They provide fast response, flexible operation and low environmental impact.
 The installation time is relatively short.
 Read more Read less

-The increasing use of wind power presents a challenge for base load combined cycle gas turbine plants and requires a better understanding of “predictable availability”, life usage and new opportunities for mid-merit plant.
-The large recent fall in gas prices creates new opportunities but will also require enhanced understanding of more variable resulting gas composition and implications on its use.
+The increasing use of wind power presents a challenge for base load combined cycle gas turbine plants.
+It requires a better understanding of 'predictable availability', life usage and new opportunities for mid-merit plant.
+The recent large fall in gas prices creates new opportunities but will also require enhanced understanding of more variable resulting gas composition and implications on its use.
 In the longer term, pressures to reduce carbon dioxide will re-emerge.
 There is an increasing need to consider integrated and novel cycles.Areas of current research include:

-Gas Turbine Operability & Availability - keeping industrial installations in working order to maximise performance and economic returns.
+Gas Turbine Operability and Availability - keeping industrial installations in working order to maximise performance and economic returns.

 Utilisation - selection for a range of applications and future fuels such as synthesis gas, hydrogen and novel cycles.

 Gas Turbines Prognostics - predicting useful life expectancy of machinery and condition monitoring.

 Asset Management - condition and life assessments of energy assets used in power generation and equipment selection.

 Our key long-standing activities benefit and enhance the relationships with gas turbine users in a wide range of applications.
 Our international client base includes companies such as:

 Users - BP, Shell, Total, EON, Petrobras, Manx Electricity.

 Partnerships include the European Union and other universities.

 We also work with organisations such ETN (European Turbine Network) and ASME (American Society of Mechanical Engineers).